Afoxcute/bimboh/frontend/FRONTEND_BACKEND_INTEGRATION_GUIDE.md

 - ✅ Decision making tools
 - ✅ Comprehensive error handling

-**Your Iris memecoin hunting platform now has a fully integrated frontend with all backend capabilities!** 🚀
+**Your Bimboh memecoin hunting platform now has a fully integrated frontend with all backend capabilities!** 🚀

 ## 📚 **Documentation Files**